 "In 1956 we were fighting a rag-ing tundra fire 75 miles from Selawik without much luck.
-Out of nowhere a man approached me saying he and a dozen other villagers from Selwaik had traveled by boat, about 45 miles, then walked another 30 miles across grounds that could be affected by the fire.
+Out of nowhere man approached me saying he and a dozen other villagers from Selwaik had traveled by boat, about 45 miles, then walked another 30 miles across grounds that could be affected by the fire.
 They had carried enough food and clothing on their backs to sustain themselves for several days.
 I was impressed," says Hanson.

-"They wanted to help fight the fire, cerned about the caribou calving
+"They wanted to help fight the fire, they said, because they were concerned about the caribou calving